openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-grid.md

 - In this mode, the following attributes do not take effect: **layoutDirection**, **maxCount**, minCount, and **cellLength**.
 - The cross axis size of the grid is the cross axis size of the grid content area minus the gaps along the cross axis.
 It is allocated based on the proportion of each row and column.
 - The main axis size of the grid is the maximum height of all grid items in the cross axis direction of the current grid.
-- In this mode, if a grid item has both **rowStart** and **columnStart** set, it is placed in the position based on the settings.
-If a grid item already exists in this position, overlapping occurs.
-- If a grid item has only **rowStart** or **columnStart** set, the system traverses the previous grid item layout to search for an idle position that meets the settings.
-- If a grid item has neither **rowStart** nor **columnStart** set, the system traverses the previous grid item layout to search for an idle position.
-- If a grid item has **rowEnd** set but not **rowStart**, **rowStart** is considered as set to the same value as **rowEnd**.
-If a grid item has **columnEnd** set but not **columnStart**, **columnStart** is considered as set to the same value as **columnEnd**.

 3. Neither **rowsTemplate** nor **columnsTemplate** is set

 - The **\<Grid>** component arranges elements in the direction specified by **layoutDirection**.
 The number of columns is jointly determined by the grid width, width of the first element, **minCount**, **maxCount**, and **columnsGap**.
 - The number of rows is jointly determined by the grid height, height of the first element, **cellLength**, and **rowsGap**.
 Elements outside the determined range of rows and columns are not displayed and cannot be viewed through scrolling.
 - In this mode, only the following attributes take effect: **layoutDirection**, **maxCount**, **minCount**, **cellLength**, **editMode**, **columnsGap**, and **rowsGap**.
-- When **layoutDirection** is set to **Row**, elements are arranged from left to right.
-When a row is full, a new row will be added.
-If the remaining height is insufficient, no more elements will be laid out, and the top of the content is centered.
+- When **layoutDirection** is set to **Row**, elements are arranged row by row from left to right.
+If the remaining height is insufficient, no more elements will be laid out, and the whole content is centered at the top.
-- When **layoutDirection** is set to **Column**, elements are arranged from top to bottom.
-When a column is full, a new column will be added.
-If the remaining height is insufficient, no more elements will be laid out, and the top of the content is centered.
+- When **layoutDirection** is set to **Column**, elements are arranged column by column from top to bottom.
+If the remaining height is insufficient, no more elements will be laid out, and the whole content is centered at the top.
-- In this mode, **rowStart** and **columnStart** of the grid item do not take effect.

 ## GridDirection<sup>8+</sup>